AppliedEnergistics/Applied-Energistics-2/guidebook.md

 ##### ImportStructure

-As explained above, this tag will load a structure from the file supplied in the `id` attribute and place it in the scene.
+As explained above, this tag will load a structure from the file supplied in the `src` attribute and place it in the scene.
 Both `.nbt` and `.snbt` structure files are supported.
+The path given in `src` can be relative to the current page.

 To easily create such structure files, use the AE2 test-world (use `/ae2 setuptestworld` in a single-player creative void-world).
 It has a plot that provides LOAD/SAVE/CLEAR functionality in a 16x16 space to more easily author structures for the guidebook.